 The delivery valve also has two ends.
 One end is connected to the outlet of the pump, and the other end delivers the water at a required height.

 Working Principle of Centrifugal Pump

-Therefore the rise in pressure head is more at the outlet of the impeller and the liquid will discharge with a high-pressure head at the outlet.
+Therefore the rise in the pressure head is more at the outlet of the impeller and the liquid will discharge with a high-pressure head at the outlet.
 Due to this, the high-pressure head of the liquid can be lifted to a high level.
 This pump is suitable for low head discharge.
-It develops normally at the head of 50m.
+It usually develops at the head of 50m.